 When ankle injuries don’t heal properly it can lead to chronic ankle instability and pain.
 After your current treatment plan fails, adjustments need to be made and some patients need to undergo torn ligament ankle surgery for relief.

-Treating Injured Ankles
+Treating Injured Ankle Heals Properly

 With the right treatment plan such as rest, ice, elevation, and compression, mild ankle sprains usually can heal on their own within two to twelve weeks.
 Of course, it all depends on the severity of your ankle injury and the level of pain and instability you are experiencing.